 Test Kitchen Tip: To make whipped cream in advance, slightly under-whip the mixture.
 Then cover and refrigerate for several hours.
 You can beat it briefly to the right consistency before using.

-Once you’ve mastered homemade whipped cream, you can experiment with many flavor variations.
+Once you know how to make fresh whipped cream, you can experiment with many flavor variations.
 Try swapping out the vanilla extract for these substitutions:

 - Nutty whipped cream: ½ tsp almond extract